 We extend God’s love through our worship, study, congregational care, stewardship, mission, service, care for our facilities, and fellowship within the congregation and with other Christians.
 As part of Central District Conference we relate to the larger Mennonite Church USA, to the global Mennonite church, as well as to the global Christian church, seeking to affirm our common commitments and to exercise our unique calling and gifts as a congregation.

-In 1973 Eighth Street Preschool was started with purpose of offering a quality preschool program for three and four year olds.
-The preschool continues serving approximately 70 students, 10% with disabilities sent by The Elkhart County Special Education Cooperative.
-20% of students receive scholarships provided by the congregation.
+In 1973 Eighth Street Preschool was started with the purpose of offering a quality preschool program for three and four year olds.
+The preschool continues serving approximately 70 students, ten per cent (10%) with disabilities sent by The Elkhart County Special Education Cooperative (ECSEC).
+Twenty per cent (20%) of students receive scholarships provided by the congregation.

 In addition, volunteerism in the congregation is high as many members serve and volunteer in ministries in Goshen and around the world.